Business car loans

 Pros

-• When you lease a vehicle, you can upgrade it every two or three years.
-This means that you could upgrade and take advantage of newer, more fuel efficient models.
+• You can upgrade your vehicle every 2 or 3 years.
+This means you can take advantage of newer, more fuel efficient models.

-• You need to pay less money upfront if you opt for a lease.
+• You pay less money upfront for a lease.
 This is an advantage in the short term.

 • Your business cash flow will not be tied to an asset that depreciates and loses value over time.